spheroidon/libretcg/CONTRIBUTING.md

      - **power**: The power level of the card.
      - **action**: The action or ability of the card.
      - **lore**: Lore or flavor text describing the card.
      - **image**: Image filename of the card (must be included in the repository under `./assets/images/`).
 900 by 1350 pixels, border shouldn't be larger than 25 pixels.
+PSD template available at `./assets/example.psd`.
      - **font**: Font file used for text.
      - **text_color**: RGB color values for text.
      - **text_outline**: Radius of the text's outline.
 Set to 0 to disable.